sysprog21/semu/README.md

 - Three types of I/O support using VirtIO standard:
     - virtio-blk acquires disk image from the host.
     - virtio-net is mapped as TAP interface.
-    - virtio-snd uses ALSA for sound operation with the following limitations:
+    - virtio-snd uses [PortAudio](https://github.com/PortAudio/portaudio) for sound playback on the host with one limitations:
-        - The emulator will hang if PulseAudio is enabled on host.
+        - As some unknown issues in guest Linux OS (confirmed in v6.7 and v6.12), you need to adjust the buffer size to more than four times of period size, or the program cannot write the PCM frames into guest OS ALSA stack.
-        - The playback may plays with repeating artifact.
+            - For instance, the following buffer/period size settings on `aplay` has been tested with broken and stutter effects yet complete with no any errors: `aplay --buffer-size=32768 --period-size=4096 /usr/share/sounds/alsa/Front_Center.wav`.

 ## Prerequisites